w9w/JSA/README.md

 # Capabilities of jsa.py:

 - Looking for js files inside the first, second and third level js files.
 For example, http(s)://host.com/file.js contains a string "https://host.com/file.js" which could be different from already known 1st level js files and contain additional endpoints or secrets.
-- Displaying endpoints for the second and third level js files.
+- Displaying endpoints for the first, second and third level js files.
-- It modifies found endpoins in the javascript file from /endpoint to http(s)://host_from_js_file.com/endpoint.
+- Modifying found endpoins in the javascript file from /endpoint to http(s)://host_from_js_file.com/endpoint.
 This is a very usefull approach when you have a huge list of javascript files and would like to collect a list of all URLS.
-- Excludes and prints 3rd party js files like https://googleapis.com or //facebook.net (most likely 2nd level js file) to reduce script runtime and remove unnecessary endpoints.
+- Excludeing and printing 3rd party js files like https://googleapis.com or //facebook.net (most likely 2nd level js file) to reduce script runtime and remove unnecessary endpoints.
 Also, it is usefull to identify 3rd party js files since we can expand our attack surface and exploit vulnerabilities on a 3rd party website to try to make change to the javascript file.
-- Checks the http code of the js file using HEAD method (it's faster than just GET).
-If 200 - it goes for further processing (because all js files should have a 200 code, otherwise there will be no loading on the page), if 404 - then such a code indicates a non-existing file (or an unregistered host with a file) that can be uploaded by an attacker for the displaying on the target page.
+- Checking the http code of the second and third level js files using HEAD method.
+If 200 - it goes for further processing (because all js files should have a 200 code, otherwise there will be no loading on the page), if 404 - then such a code indicates a non-existing file (or an unregistered host with a file) that can be uploaded by an attacker for the insertion on the target page.
 - Remove duplicates - js files and endpoints.
 By default, most of the tools for js grabbing (like subjs, gau, etc) can provide a list of js files containing duplicates.
 Even if they performed deduplication procedure, a list can still contain duplicates since, for example, http(s)://host.com/file.js and http(s)://host.com/file.js?identifier=random_str are the same js files.
 Deleting duplicates can greatly boost the program's performance.
 - Remove unnecessary files with such extensions .css|.png|.jpg|.svg|.jpeg|.ico|.gif|.woff|.woff2|.swf.